 - 1. If a student attended a secondary school, an official transcript from the secondary school showing subjects completed and grades earned is requested.
 If the student is a high school graduate, the transcript must include the date of graduation.
 A State General Education Diploma (GED) may be submitted as evidence of high school graduation.
-Note: Many financial aid programs require students to submit a high school transcript. - 2.
+Note: Financial aid programs require students to submit a high school transcript. - 2.
 A completed application for admission.
 Application forms may be obtained from the high school guidance counselor, from the college Office of Registration and Records or from the college website.
-An online application for admission is available on our website.

-All information to be filled in by the candidate should be completed and returned to the Office of Registration and Records.

-- 3. Official transcripts forwarded to the Office of Registration and Records from any college previously attended. - 4.
-A medical examination by a physician is required only of those individuals accepted into the nursing and medical laboratory technology programs. - 5.
-Proof of residency.

-Signing the application after listing the address may be sufficient.
-A copy of a valid New Jersey voter registration, driver's license, county I.D. card or state printed New Jersey Tax Return label from the preceding year may be requested.
-Proof of residence must be satisfactory to college officials.

-In order to qualify as a resident, an adult must have established legal, permanent domicile within the county for 1 year prior to the date of registration.
-Adjustments to residency status can only be made prior to the first day of class each semester.

-6. Applicants for the NURSING PROGRAM are required to take the American College Test (ACT) or the Scholastic Aptitude Test (SAT).
+An online application for admission is available on our website. - All information to be filled in by the candidate should be completed and returned to the Office of Registration and Records. - 3.
+Official transcripts forwarded to the Office of Registration and Records from any college previously attended. - 4.
+A medical examination by a physician is required only of those individuals accepted into the nursing program. - 5.
+Proof of residency. - Signing the application after listing the address may be sufficient.
+A copy of a valid New Jersey voter registration, driver's license, county I.D. card or official Ocean County high school transcripts are acceptable documents.
+Proof of residence must be satisfactory to college officials. - In order to qualify as a resident, an adult must have established legal, permanent domicile within the county for 1 year prior to the date of registration.
+Adjustments to residency status can only be made prior to the first day of class each semester. - 6.
+Applicants for the NURSING PROGRAM are required to take the American College Test (ACT) or the Scholastic Aptitude Test (SAT).
 This requirement is waived if the applicant has a Bachelor's degree from a regionally accredited college or university and successful completion of A&P I & II with a minimum of a "C" within the last ten years or have a 2.7 college GPA which includes the General Education component of the Nursing Program.